vplauzon/vplauzon.github.io/_posts/2020/3/2020-08-26-change-management-kusto.md

 }
 ```

-Let's simulate a retry by trying to reingest the record:
+Let's simulate a retry by trying to re-ingest the record:

 ```sql
 .set-or-append invoices <|